jansvoboda11/psr-router/README.md

 ### Generating route URIs

-The **Router** library is also able to generate URIs from route specifications (sometimes called *reverse routing*).
+The **Router** library is also able to generate URIs from route specifications.
-This is useful when you want to dynamically create links in a declarative way.
+This process is sometimes called *reverse routing* and it can be  useful when you want to dynamically create links in a declarative way.

 After creating an instance of `UriGenerator` with a route collection, you can use its `generate` method.
 It accepts the route name, its attributes that will be filled in and outputs a complete URI.